jmt1423/wavelet_unet/writing/thesis-writing-notes.md

 * So as I researched more into some of these methods and techniques, I started to think that this was a soil coverage classification issue which is why I decided to talk about why it is needed and how these technologies can help.

+* Maybe reduce background section and go into more detail in the later sections?